contek-io/io.contek.invoker/README.md

 Endpoint implementations shall always follow their official API documents.
 We shall make the best effort to avoid introducing random constant values that are not described in the API documents.

-**Example 1:**\
-*Q:* I can't find io.contek.invoker.ftx.api.a rate limit restriction for XXX endpoint, but I think there must be io.contek.invoker.ftx.api.a limit.
-Shall I cap it to 10 times per minute?\
-*A:* No, because you are likely wrong.

-**Example 2:**\
-*Q:* I found XXX endpoint accepts XXX argument, which is not specified in the API document.
-Shall I add it?\
-*A:* No, because it may cause unexpected outcomes.

-**Example 3:**\
-*Q:* The example in the official document suggests the field name is XXX but in fact it is YYY.
-What shall I do?\
-*A:* We probably don't want to implement this endpoint yet.
-Wait for them to fix it first.

-## FAQs

-### Is this the official API client for XXX exchange?

-No.

-### Why is there no test for XXX?

-We do not have the resources to write those tests (yet).

-### Is XXX stable?

-We do not know and we suggest you find it out in their official API document.

-### Why is XXX not up to date?

-The current version is (probably) good enough for us already.
-However, feel free to update it and submit pull requests.

-### Why is XXX not implemented?

-We are probably not using this endpoint.
-However, feel free to implement it and submit pull requests.